LindaSharp06/ChatRoom_Integration/chat_protocol_flow.md

-# Ethora Chat Component Protocol Flow
+# Chat Component Protocol Flow

-This document describes the complete client-server interaction flow in the Ethora chat system, from user authentication to message handling.
+This document describes the complete client-server interaction flow in the chat system, from user authentication to message handling.

 ## 1. Authentication and Connection